One major emphasis is binding prediction

 We have a long history looking at hydration free energy calculations using alchemical free energy techniques, beginning with testing a variety of different charge models and two water models for hydration free energies of around 40 different molecules (see also follow-up).
 Later, we did blind predictions of hydration free energies on several different occasions, most recently just a few months ago.
-We also looked at solvation of more than 500 different molecules in both explicit and implicit solvent, providing what is becoming a standard dataset for hydration free energies whih we have expanded into the FreeSolv database (which we just updated and revised).
+We also looked at solvation of more than 500 different molecules in both explicit and implicit solvent, providing what is becoming a standard dataset for hydration free energies which we have expanded into the FreeSolv database (which we just updated and revised).
 We have also highlighted how water asymmetrically solvates solutes of opposite polarity.
 However, new experimental hydration free energies are becoming a rarity, so we are moving in the direction of other, related properties as tests and benchmarks for forcefields (and fodder for the SAMPL series of blind challenges), including relative solubility, partition coefficients, and distribution coefficients (see also the SAMPL6 distribution coefficient challenge we coordinated).

 The Open Force Field Initiative

 Methodology, Sampling Techniques, and Tools

 Previously, we highlighted the importance of soft core techniques for binding free energy calculations, and the importance of long-range Lennard-Jones interactions in obtaining free energy estimates that are robust with respect to the choice of LJ cutoff.
 We have also developed a framework for including free energies of slow protein conformational changes in binding free energy calculations.
 More recently, we collaborated on enhanced sampling techniques for improved conformational sampling of small molecules using expanded ensemble techniques.
-Ongoing work focuses on improved methods for computing the relative free energies of ligand orientations in binding sites via nonequilibrium candidate Monte Carlo (NCMC) via our BLUES package, which is under development and includes methods for better sidechain sampling in torsions and rotational degrees of freedom.
+We also worked extensively on enhanced sampling of ligand and protein motions via our BLUES package, which includes methods for better sidechain sampling in torsions and rotational degrees of freedom.
 We continue to be interested in general strategies for better sampling of slow degrees of freedom in free energy calculations, and as noted above, are focusing on the separated topologies method for relative free energy calculations as well.